Andrea Casiraghi: Philanthropy and social activities

 Since 2004, Casiraghi has been involved, to varying degrees, with the World Association of Children's Friends (AMADE), a philanthropic organization founded in 1963 by his grandmother Grace; it is currently presided over by his mother Princess Caroline.
 He spent eight months teaching children in Senegal, Togo, and Niger.
-In August 2006, Casiraghi took his involvement deeper and paid a very serious visit to Manila on behalf of a joint venture of AMADE and the Virlanie Foundation.
+In August 2006, Casiraghi visited Manila on behalf of a joint venture of AMADE and the Virlanie Foundation.
 Since 2007, he has been the patron of the Motrice Foundation, which funds research into cerebral palsy.
 Casiraghi was a guest of honor at the 149th Hospices de Beaune charity auction that was held in November 2009.

-"In 2011, Andrea bought a pair of loafers from a Tod's boutique in Milan.
+In 2011, Andrea bought a pair of loafers from a Tod's boutique in Milan.
 This shopping trip was well publicized for a reason.
 The following summer, he donated them to the Small Steps Project.
 The Small Steps Project gives celebrity-worn shoes to the poorest children in the world.

 In 2011, Casiraghi and his siblings Charlotte and Pierre hosted Monaco's annual Rose Ball, in the absence of Prince Albert, Princess Caroline and Princess Stéphanie who were mourning the sudden death of their aunt Princess Antoinette, Baroness of Massy, a few days earlier.
 Casiraghi gave the speech at the start of the event.
 The same year, he attended the wedding of his uncle Prince Albert and Charlene Wittstock, which took place on 1 and 2 July 2011.

 Personal and family life

-In July 2012, Princess Caroline released a statement announcing that her son Andrea Casiraghi and Tatiana Santo Domingo became engaged after a seven-year relationship.

-On 6 November 2012, his fiancée Tatiana Santo Domingo mentioned in an interview for La Voz Libre that she was expecting her first child.
-She gave birth to a boy, a son named Alexandre Andrea Stefano "Sasha" Casiraghi, on 21 March 2013, at Portland Hospital in London, England.
+In July 2012, Princess Caroline released a statement announcing that her son Andrea Casiraghi and Tatiana Santo Domingo had become engaged after a seven-year relationship.
+On 6 November 2012, Santo Domingo said in an interview for La Voz Libre that she was expecting her first child.
+She gave birth to a son, Alexandre Andrea Stefano "Sasha" Casiraghi, on 21 March 2013, at Portland Hospital in London, England.
 As his parents were not married at the time of birth, he was not then included in the Monegasque line of succession.
 However, due to their subsequent marriage their son currently occupies the fifth position in the line of succession to the Monegasque throne.

 Casiraghi and Santo Domingo were married in a civil ceremony in the Princely Palace of Monaco on 31 August 2013.
 A religious ceremony was later held in Gstaad, Switzerland, on 1 February 2014.
-Their second child, a daughter named India, was born in London on 12 April 2015.
+Their second child, a daughter named India Julia, was born in London on 12 April 2015.
 Their third child, a boy named Maximilian Rainier, was born in Monaco on 19 April 2018.

-Casiraghi is fluent in French, Italian, English and German.
+Casiraghi is fluent in French, Italian, Spanish, English and German.
 His hobbies and interests include reading, football, horse riding, water sports, skiing and collecting Swatch watches.